GSA/digitalgov.gov/content/posts/2016-08-10-the-data-briefing-finding-great-global-development-data-visualizations-courtesy-of-the-state-department.md

 ---
+url: /2016/08/10/the-data-briefing-finding-great-global-development-data-visualizations-courtesy-of-the-state-department/
 date: 2016-08-10 1:30:22 -0400
-title: 'The Data Briefing\: FINDing Great Global Development Data Visualizations Courtesy of the State Department'
+title: 'The Data Briefing: FINDing Great Global Development Data Visualizations Courtesy of the State Department'
 summary: 'Federal agencies have been releasing some fascinating data visualization tools in the last year.
-Recently, the State Department unveiled the Beta version of FIND or the &ldquo;F Interagency Network Databank.&rdquo; From the description in the FAQ\: &ldquo;The F Interagency Network Databank (FIND) is an online tool that enables users to explore and analyze national level'
+Recently, the State Department unveiled the Beta version of FIND or the &ldquo;F Interagency Network Databank.&rdquo; From the description in the FAQ: &ldquo;The F Interagency Network Databank (FIND) is an online tool that enables users to explore and analyze national level'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - Data
 tag: